threefoldfoundation/www_tfnow/README.md

 ### Where are all the images ?

 - Please put all the images under this directory [static](static)
-- To use an image in the markdown file, you can simply call it as below,
+- To use an image in the markdown file, you can simply call it as an example below,
 ```
 ![](https://now10.threefold.io/crystaltwin.png)